3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

-SLM & DMLS: what is the difference?
+SLM & DMLS: what's the difference?

 Selective Laser Melting (SLM) and Direct Metal Laser Sintering (DMLS) are two metal additive manufacturing processes that belong to the powder bed fusion 3D printing family.
 The two technologies have a lot of similarities: both use a laser to scan and selectively fuse (or melt) the metal powder particles, bonding them together and building a part layer-by-layer.
 Also, the materials used in both processes are metals that come in a granular form.

 The differences between SLM and DMLS come down to the fundamentals of the particle bonding process (and also patents): SLM uses metal powders with a single melting temperature and fully melts the particles, while in DMLS the powder is composed of materials with variable melting points that fuse on a molecular level at elevated temperatures.
-Essentially:

 SLM produces parts from a single metal, while DMLS produces parts from metal alloys.